antialiasis/favorite-picker/README.md

 ##### Filtering

 This is one of the most obvious use cases for settings: filter the items down to a smaller subset according to the user's selections.

-To do this, set the `shouldIncludeItem` function in the `Picker` options.
+In most cases, you can do this by setting the `shouldIncludeItem` function in the `Picker` options.
 This is a function that takes two arguments, `item` (one of the item objects you defined) and `settings`, and should return `true` (or another truthy value) if this item should be included given these settings.
 In order to make such settings work, you may want to add custom properties to your items - you can add any custom properties you like!
 For example:

 ```
 <p>Include roles: